-In this credit improvement vein, there are many versions of tradelines that can be added to your credit report for the purpose of increasing credit scores.
+In this credit improvement vein, you can add many versions of tradelines to your credit report for the purpose of increasing credit scores.

 Here are the different types in that context:

 - Piggybacking credit.
-This is where you are added as an authorized user to an existing account in good standing, with a high limit and low balance.
+This is where a cardholder adds you as an authorized user to an existing account in good standing, with a high limit and low balance.
 A 24-page study shows piggybacking effectiveness.

 - Rental tradelines.
 This is where a company converts your rental history into a “tradeline” that reports to the credit bureaus.